rackerlabs/technical-blog/_posts/2020-06-04-flight-to-the-cloud.md

 The cloud offers a whole new set of opportunities, a new platform for dreamers to dream big, a revolution, and an event that happens once in centuries.
-The idea of the cloud, introduced in 2003 and 2006, opened a billion paths to the world of modernization, digitalization, and globalization.
+The idea of the cloud, introduced in 2003 and again in 2006, opened a billion paths in the world of modernization, digitalization, and globalization.
 Many of the smart devices we see around us aren't possible without the cloud, and AI is fuelling the growth.
-In 2006, Amazon&reg; launched the first cloud with two major services S3 and EC2.
-The services, with a billion updates, are still part of the AWS and are the biggest revenue generators for AWS.
+In 2006, Amazon launched the first cloud with two major services, S3 and EC2.
+The services, with a billion updates, are still part of the AWS and are the biggest revenue generators for Amazon Web Services&reg; (AWS).
 Since then, multiple companies have invested in the cloud.
-Today, everyone wants to move to the cloud, from new startups to multi-billion dollar companies.
+Today, everyone wants to move to the cloud, from new startups to multibillion-dollar companies.

 The value of businesses thriving in the cloud is growing from $200 billion to a projected level of $1,250 billion by 2025.
-Services, such as AWS Lambda and Google&reg; Cloud Function, take care of the tedious jobs of provisioning, scaling, high availability, and disaster recovery.
+Services, such as AWS Lambda&reg; and Google&reg; Cloud Function, take care of the tedious jobs of provisioning, scaling, high availability, and disaster recovery (DR).
 Customers just need to put innovation and creativity into the applications and services they host.

 ### Benefits